 - felt happier than they did before.

 I offer a professional and confidential service and look forward to meeting you if you decide to contact me.
-If you would like a free introductory session by phone or online, I am very happy to arrange this with you.

 Training, qualifications & experience